Yingzi Yang , PhD, Professor of Developmental Biology

 Dr. Garvey has made major contributions to efforts in the fields of health promotion and disease prevention.
 His interests are in the development of new treatments to help addicted smokers quit smoking and maintain permanent smoking abstinence.

-German Gallucci , DMD, PhD, Dr. med. dent., PhD, Interim Department Chair and Assistant Professor of Restorative Dentistry; Director, Division of Regenerative and Implant Sciences
+German Gallucci , Dr. med. dent., PhD, Interim Department Chair and Assistant Professor of Restorative Dentistry; Director, Division of Regenerative and Implant Sciences

 Dr. Gallucci actively participates in clinical and translational research related to Fixed Prosthodontics, Oral Implantology, and applied Digital Dental Technology.
 He is the Principal Investigator (PI) of the Oral Implantology clinical research team in the Division of Regenerative and Implant Sciences, Harvard School of Dental Medicine.

 Vicki Rosen , PhD, Department Head and Professor of Developmental Biology

 Bone morphogenetic proteins (BMPs), members of the TGFβ gene superfamily, were first identified as potential bone-repair agents.
 We now know that, along with the bone inductive activity that gave BMPs their name, they are involved in the development of nearly all vertebrate organ systems and tissues, where they play a central role by affecting cell proliferation, differentiation, and apoptosis.
 The activity of these locally acting factors is tightly controlled, and increasing or decreasing BMP signaling can have significant physiological effects throughout the lifetime of an organism.
 Using molecular, cellular, and genetic approaches in frogs, chicks, and mice, work in our laboratory is currently focused on three areas of research: